-San Francisco State is a community of more than 28,000 faculty, staff and students located in the City and County of San Francisco.
+San Francisco State is a community of more than 28,000 faculty, staff and students located in the City and County of San Francisco and in Marin County.
 In addition to the Main Campus, San Francisco State maintains two (2) separate campuses: a downtown teaching center and a research facility located in Tiburon, California.
-Additionally, during the summer months San Francisco State also operates the Sierra Nevada Field Campus, located 6 miles above Sierra City, California.
+Additionally, during the summer months San Francisco State also operates the Sierra Nevada Field Campus, located 6 miles north of Sierra City, California.
 While we do not employ University police officers at these locations, we maintain a collaborative and reporting relationship with the law enforcement agencies at these sites and will coordinate with the local law enforcement agency if a security issue arises.